 "You have to be adaptable.
 You can have a negative attitude to change and that will impact everything badly or you can look at change as an opportunity. "

 “To get better engagement with hiring managers and help them get better at their craft, we need to establish what good looks like and then establish feedback mechanisms.
 One way I have seen this done well is by having recruiters surveyed on hiring manager performance instead of the other way around.”

 "P - I = R. Potential minus Interference equals Results.
 Have a D&I goal and make that goal your potential.
 Then think of all the things that are going to challenge and potentially derail that goal, that is your interference.
 Attack all of that interference and get it out of the way so you can get results."

 "If you're just starting out, find a leader not a job.
 Somebody you can learn from and somebody that will believe in you.
 In relation to talent, treat people right.
 We are in a people business and that needs to be at the forefront of your mind when dealing with people because reputation lasts forever."

 "Build a good name.
 Do whatever you can to invest in others and support the community and your workspace.
 If you have that as your north star in your career, you will excel and you'll build great relationships and networks.

 “Being a recruiter is a relationship business.
 The ability to build relationships, get people talking, build a network inside your business, and really understand your business is what will make a recruiter successful.”

 “Be up front about the adversities and realities of your organisation.
 Protect the culture of your company by hiring people that are a match.
 Don’t just sell the sizzle of the role.”

-- Bryan Adams, PH Creative
+CEO, PH Creative